-How to tell if the site is a loan matching service site?
+How do you tell if the site is a loan matching service site?

-The easiest way to find out if the site is a loan matching service site is scroll down to the bottom of their page and read their disclosures.
-Most of the time, they will indicate they are not a lender or broker you any loan.
-They mainly serve as a loan matching service by helping you connect to many online lenders at once.
-Examples of loan matching services are cashadvance.com or personalloans.com.
+The easiest way to find out if the site is a loan matching service site is by scrolling down to the bottom of the web page to read the disclosure.
+They should indicate they are not a lender or broker of any loan.

-From these sites, you fill out a complete application online; if your application is eligible, you will then be notified by a few lenders who would like to offer you a loan.
-If for any reason you don’t like the agreement terms, you can always turn down the loan without any obligation.
-This way can often help borrowers who don’t like to fill out multiple online applications from various lenders to save them time.
+From these sites, you fill out a complete application online.
+If your application is eligible, you will then be notified by a few lenders who would like to offer you a loan.
+If, for any reason, you don’t like the agreement terms, you can always turn down the loan without any obligation.

 - One application for multiple lenders: This can tremendously save you a lot of time looking for a lender.
-The application will ask all the necessary questions, and it will be forwarded to multiple lenders and thus do all the loan shopping for you at once.
+The application will ask all the necessary questions, and it will be forwarded to multiple lenders.
+It does all the loan shopping for you at once.

 - Bad credit doesn’t matter: Your credit score is only a small part of the loan approval process.
-Decisions are based on various criteria, and each lender is always different than the other.
-Things they can focus on can also be: your income, debt to income ratio, how long have you been employed, marital status, education level, and etc. If you have a good and steady income source, you stand a greater chance of being approved.
+Decisions are based on various criteria, and each lender is always different from the other.
+They can focus on such other things as: your income, debt-to-income ratio, how long you have been employed, marital status, education level, etc. If you have a good and steady income source, you stand a greater chance of being approved.

-- More lender choices: Since multiple lenders all get your application the same way, they will often compete and offer a better rate than other competitors.
-This could also help you land to the lowest interest rate offer.
+- More lender choices: Since multiple lenders all get your application, they will often compete and offer a better rate than other competitors.
+This could help you get the lowest interest rate offer.

-- You’re not really sure who will offer you a loan at then end until you see the agreement: Unlike applying through a direct lender, you can’t research the company or find out the rates before.
+- You’re not really sure who will offer you a loan in the end, until you see the agreement: Unlike applying for online direct lender loans, you can’t research the company or find out the rates beforehand.